(WSYR-TV) — You ask, we answer!

-A frequent question NewsChannel 9 has received, is gas prices.
-Why can prices fluctuate so drastically from one station to the next?
-Even worse, sometimes these stations are in close proximity to one another.
+A frequent question to NewsChannel 9: How can prices fluctuate so drastically from one station to the next?
+Sometimes, these stations are in close proximity to one another.

 Location is another factor.
 A station on a prime spot of real estate is likely paying a premium to be there.
 With higher taxes as well, those prices likely get passed on to us.

 Lastly, different business strategies come into play.
 Some stations will bring down prices at the pump because they make up for it by getting you inside the store.
 Wholesale clubs are known to use this strategy.